Dates & Prices

 Activity: Wander past fresh orange juice stalls and water sellers in colourful costumes reminiscent of an era past.
 See storytellers, magicians, and peddlers of traditional medicines as the day progresses.
 When the sun sets, the square fills with dozens of food stalls, and is packed with locals, entertaining chefs, and waiters.
 Grab a spot on a bench with other diners and try the "tanjia" (slow cooked lamb), harira soup, grilled seafood, famous Moroccan couscous, tajine, snails, or even sheep's head (for the truly adventurous).
 Wash it all down with some spiced tea.

-Accommodation: Opera Plaza Hotel Marrakech (or similar)
+Accommodation: Grand Plaza Marrakech (or similar)

 Meals: Breakfast Dinner -